Sitting On The Job

 Unfortunately, many employers are reluctant to believe that sitting on the job has caused an employee’s injury, even though medical evidence shows a causal relationship between constant sitting and back injuries.
 By working with an experienced work injury attorney, you can advocate for your right to receive the same benefits that are available to others who are injured on the job.

-Contact the Wanko Law Firm today to discuss your case in detail and to learn more about the legal options that are available to you when you are hurt at work.
+Contact Wanko Workers’ Comp today to discuss your case in detail and to learn more about the legal options that are available to you when you are hurt at work.
 Call now at (985) 893-6530.